vmware/flowgate/README.md

 **Install from Source code**
 [Compile document](docs/compile_guide.md)

 **Install from binary**
 [Install Document](docs/installation_guide.md)

 **System architecture**

-## Documentation
-Please refer the demo for how to create user, setup integration.
 ## Contributing

 The Flowgate project team welcomes contributions from the community.
 If you wish to contribute code and you have not